 Zion National ParkDesignated in 1919, Zion is Utah's oldest national park.
 The park is known for its incredible canyons and spectacular views.
 Famous hikes including The Narrows, Subway, and Angels Landing attract adventure enthusiasts from around the world.
 Hiking possibilities are endless.
 With nearly three million visitors per year, Zion is Utah's most heavily used park.
 Most park facilities are located in the Zion Canyon area, and it attracts the most visitors.
 There are four main sections in Zion National Park.
 Park Info and Map.

 The Virgin River has gnawed through native sandstone to create the incredible scenery found in Zion Canyon.
 The river itself now serves as a natural corridor for exploring the park.
 There are several easy, self-guiding trails along the river, along with more challenging hikes where the river and its tributaries cut through narrow canyons.
 For those with strollers or in wheelchairs, the Riverside Walk (Gateway to the Narrows) is suitable for all ages.
 More adventurous or strenuous hikes include Angels Landing and The Narrows.
 No matter what type of hike you are looking for you are sure to find it at Zion National Park.

-Read current twitter messages about Zion Park.
+Read current twitter messages about Bryce Canyon National Park.
 Twitter about your trip.
 If messages include good info, we'll have almost real-time updates about conditions and happenings.

 Additional information can also be obtained by contacting the Travel Regions for the different entrances: